GarySimons/Gary_Simons/README.md

 **This holds all the links to the sections of the site:** Logo (home button), home, about, projects and contact.
 This allows the user to navigate quickly to the relevant section.
 The **navigation bar** is always visible when you are on the site, allowing for easy navigation to any part, no matter where you first land.
 The **home button and logo** will take you right back to the **home page** where you can get your bearings and start your journey.

 ### Home
 This is the first page a user comes to and it has to make a big impact.
 It has the job of informing the user as to what sort of site this is and to entice them to move further and engage with it.
 It opens with **strong simple white typography** on a plain grey background.
 Having a big name announces very quickly who the site is about.
-The tag line underneath then gives more context and explains what they do. **A beautiful illustration on a bird holding a card with </> on it symbolizes delevering code.** A tasteful **about me** link invites them to enter the website and takes the user straight to the **about page** where they can learn a bit more.
+The tag line underneath then gives more context and explains what they do. **A beautiful illustration of a bird holding a card with </> on it symbolizes delevering code.** A tasteful **about me** link invites them to enter the website and takes the user straight to the **about page** where they can learn a bit more.

 ### About
 The about page shows some of the **key information about me.** There is a brief introduction to me and the things I stand for.
 Below that are two panels.
 One showing **my skills** with an easy to understand progress bar showing my proficiency level in a graphic way.
 The other shows my **relevant education and qualifications.** Below them is a panel containing links to my **LinkedIn, GitHub, Twitter, Facebook, Instagram** and a **downloadable pdf of my CV**.